dhellmann/pymotw-3/source/glob/index.rst

 The pattern rules for :mod:`glob` are not the same as the regular expressions used by the :mod:`re` module.
-Instead, they follow standard Unix path expansion rules.
-There are only a few special
-characters: two different wild-cards, and character ranges are supported.
+Instead, they follow standard UNIX path expansion rules.
+There are only a few special characters used to implement two different wild-cards and character ranges.
 The patterns rules are applied to segments of the filename (stopping at the path separator, ``/``).
 Paths in the pattern can be relative or absolute.
 Shell variable names and tilde (``~``) are not expanded.